dmitrygladkov/libfabric/man/fi_verbs.7.md

 : The prefix or the full name of the network interface associated with the verbs device (default: ib)

+*FI_VERBS_MR_CACHE*
+: Enable MR caching for buffers that is being registered to be accessed by Network devices.
+  The following modes are supported - off, on, lazy (default: lazy)

 ### Variables specific to RDM endpoints